 - development of Master Trainers' teaching and training skills, English language confidence and engagement, via a range of CPD inputs including 37 days of training facilitated by the British Council.

 - development of 9000 teachers' skills in classroom methodology and English language confidence, via 13 days of training in their districts facilitated by Master Trainers, with other CPD.

 - orientation of key district officials to familiarise them with the project and enable them to support the project activities on the ground.

-- capacity building of the government to design, plan, monitor and evaluate future teacher development initiatives by selecting a State Resource Group comprising faculty from District Institutes of Education and Training (DIETs) and other key teacher education institutions.
+- capacity building of the government to design, plan, monitor and evaluate future teacher development initiatives by selecting a State Resource Group comprising faculty from District Institutes of Education and Training (DIET) and other key teacher education institutions.
 This group received 25 days of training and a range of other CPD tasks.

 - baseline, midline and end line observations of Master Trainers and teachers’ classrooms and training rooms to identify project impact and understand further training needs.

 EMPower made substantial progress towards achieving its stated objectives.
 Through the capacity building of the State Resource Group, it has laid the groundwork for more effective programmes of in-service training for primary teachers in the future.
 In addition, the project team guided the State Resource Group’s development of previously absent teacher notes to accompany Class 3 English subject textbooks.
 This resource is now in use across schools within the project sites and the process of development can now be replicated for other class levels.

 What the stakeholders have to say